AlexMolCode/cypress-automation-tests/README.md

 - All UI tests using both Chrome and Firefox
 - All API tests

-These checks ensures the regression suite passes before code is merged, simulating a true CI/CD workflow.
+These checks ensure the regression suite passes before code is merged, simulating a true CI/CD workflow.
 Below is an example of a successful test run.

 ![CI Pipeline](./images/ci-pipeline.png)